Wendy Choo: NXT (2018, 2019–2025)

+Evolve (2025–2026)

-On the March 12, 2025 episode of Evolve, Choo defeated Aria Bennett in her Evolve debut match.
+On the March 12, 2025, episode of WWE Evolve, Choo defeated Aria Bennett in her Evolve debut match.
 Prior to the match, Choo handed Kylie Rae a teddy bear and a note, starting a storyline between the two.
 In the weeks after, Choo kept giving Rae gifts consisting of teddy bears and blankets.
-On the April 2 episode of Evolve, Choo defeated Rae.
-On the May 28 episode of Evolve, Choo and Rae were two of the four women participating in the fatal four-way elimination match to crown the inaugural Evolve Women's Champion, where Choo was eliminated by Rae.
+On the April 2 episode, Choo defeated Rae.
+On the May 28 episode, Choo and Rae were two of the four women who participated in the fatal four-way elimination match to crown the inaugural WWE Evolve Women's Champion, where Choo was eliminated by Rae.
+After Kendal Grey relinquished the Evolve Women's Championship, Choo (no longer portraying her nightmarish slumber gimmick) won the vacant title by pinning Nikkita Lyons in an eight-woman gauntlet match on the April 15, 2026 episode (taped March 20), marking her first WWE championship.
+Choo later lost the championship to Lyons at Evolve: Succession III on June 24 (taped May 29), ending her reign at 70 days.
+On September 4, 2026, Choo was released by WWE.

 Professional wrestling style and persona

 Choo wrestles in a "technical" style with a mix of "technical wizardry and breathtaking aerial assaults".
 Her finishing moves have included a modified Boston crab (dubbed the Spring Roll), a fujiwara armbar, and a rear naked choke.
 She utilizes "an array of stunning suplexes".

 In 2020 and 2021, Yu portrayed the "enigmatic and destructive" character of Mei Ying, a 1,000-year-old woman who acted as a "Yoda" for the Tian Sha stable.
 In 2022, she adopted the gimmick of Wendy Choo, a constantly tired wrestler who performs in a onesie.
 In 2024, she adopted a more "nightmarish" version of this gimmick.